adjust/unity_sdk/README.md

 Adjust.start(config);
 ```

-If your target is Windows based, to see the compiled logs from our library in `released` mode, it is necessary to redirect the log output to your app while it's being tested in `debug` mode.
+If your target is Windows-based, to see the compiled logs from our library in `released` mode, it is necessary to redirect the log output to your app while it's being tested in `debug` mode.

 Call the method `setLogDelegate` in the `AdjustConfig` instance before starting the sdk.